Codecademy/docs/content/sql/concepts/primary-keys/primary-keys.md

   - "paths/analyze-data-with-sql"
 ---

 SQL tables sometimes have a column that uniquely identifies each row of that table.
-These special columns are called *primary keys*.
+These special columns are called primary keys.

 A primary key column has a few requirements: